 My Keys to Happiness

-Several months ago my dad (Ken Morley, I-ASC webmaster) asked me to write about the little things I do to maintain my happiness and positive thinking.
+Several months ago my dad (Ken Morley, FMBR webmaster) asked me to write about the little things I do to maintain my happiness and positive thinking.
 It’s true, my glass tends to be half full.
 Lately, I haven’t felt so happy so I procrastinated.
 I couldn’t muster up the energy to write about something I wasn’t honestly feeling.

 However, today I heard a mantra from Deepak Chopra: